The Happy Employees, Happy Shareholders Connection

 Real-Time, Accurate Sentiment Insights—No Surveys Required

-Aware by Wiretap’s proprietary sentiment model analyzes workplace communications in collaboration platforms such as Workplace by Facebook, Microsoft Teams and Yammer in order to deliver a real-time sentiment metric informed by both message content and context.
+Aware's proprietary sentiment model analyzes workplace communications in collaboration platforms such as Workplace by Facebook, Microsoft Teams and Yammer in order to deliver a real-time sentiment metric informed by both message content and context.

 Wiretap’s Head of Product, Matt Pasternack explains that “true, objective employee insights from collaboration data is an untapped opportunity: competitive advantages, revenue growth projections, stock price prediction, getting ahead of an employee mass exodus, and so much more.
 That’s one of the reasons we built Aware, to give companies the tools not only for risk management scenarios, but to glean actionable insights from the massive amount of unstructured communication data that is produced throughout their organization on a constant basis.”